panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }
 ```

-Open the demo and check the title of the page.
-As soon as the output of the `<Greet>` component is applied to DOM, the `useEffect()` hook invokes the callback.

 `useEffect(..., [])` was supplied with an empty array as dependencies argument.
 This makes the `useEffect()` execute the callback *just once*, after initial mounting.

-Event if the component re-renders with different `name` property, the side-effect still runs just once right after the first render:
+Even if the component re-renders with different `name` property, the side-effect runs only once after the first render:

 ```jsx
 // First render